-Risks Affecting Specific Issuers - The value of a security may decline in response to developments affecting the specific issuer of the security, even if the overall industry or economy is unaffected.
+Risks Affecting Specific Issuers - The value of an equity security may decline in response to developments affecting the specific issuer of the security or obligation, even if the overall industry or economy is unaffected.
 These developments may include a variety of factors, including but not limited to management issues or other corporate disruption, a decline in revenues or profitability, an increase in costs, or an adverse effect on the issuer's competitive position.